samyakpadwekar/Java_backend/Multithreading/readme.md

 - Fine-Grained Synchronization:
 1. Bucket-Level Locking: Instead of locking the entire map, it locks only a part of the map.
 This significantly reduces contention and improves throughput.
 2. Non-Blocking Reads: Read operations do not block, thanks to the use of volatile variables and atomic operations.

+### what is wait(),notify() and notifyAll() method?
+1. wait(): Causes the current thread to wait until another thread invokes the notify() method or the notifyAll() method for this object.
+2. notify(): Wakes up a single thread that is waiting on this object's monitor.
+3. notifyAll(): Wakes up all threads that are waiting on this object's monitor.
+- Here's a brief overview of how they are typically used:
+1. wait() is called within a synchronized block to release the lock and wait until another thread notifies it.
+2. notify() is called to notify a single waiting thread that it can proceed.
+It's important to note that which thread gets notified is not deterministic.
+3. notifyAll() is called to notify all waiting threads that they can proceed.
+This method is often used to avoid the risk of leaving threads waiting indefinitely, which can occur with notify() if the wrong thread gets notified.
+- These methods are commonly used in concurrent programming to implement producer-consumer scenarios, where one thread produces data and another consumes it.
+They are also used in other scenarios where synchronization between threads is necessary.
+It's important to use them carefully to avoid issues like deadlock or livelock.

 ### Q.why wait(),notify() and notifyAll() is in Object class and not in Thread class?
 - In the Java language, you wait() on a particular instance of an Object – a monitor assigned to that object to be precise.
 If you want to send a signal to one thread that is waiting on that specific object instance then you call notify() on that object.
 If you want to send a signal to all threads that are waiting on that object instance, you use notifyAll() on that object.